RobbieMurph/TrialProject/README.md

 3. 'https://phoenixnap.com/kb/install-flask'

   (a) Virtual Environment installed.

-    (i) Use the MAC Terminal and follow the steps shown in the above link.
+   - Use the MAC Terminal and follow the steps shown in the above link.
   (b) Create an Environment

-    (i) Use the MAC Terminal and follow the steps shows in the above link.
+   - Use the MAC Terminal and follow the steps shows in the above link.
   (c) Activate the Environment

-    (i) Same as (a) & (b).
+   - Same as (a) & (b).

   (d) Install Flask via MAC OS Terminal

   (e) Test the Environment

-    (i) Create a test python file and edit it via TextEditor.
+   - Create a test python file and edit it via TextEditor.

 Method:
 1. Open a TextEditor and write out the code needed to display the top 10 projects.
 2. Googled how to create an API with python and attempted to create a website portraying the top 10 projects on Scrapinghub.